 According to the National Institutes of Health (NIH), about 100,000 people in the U.S. have pulmonary fibrosis.
 Between 30,000 and 40,000 new cases are diagnosed every year.
 While inherited pulmonary fibrosis cases are rare, some IPF cases are likely the result of both environmental and genetic factors.
 Even if the disease has not been passed down directly from one generation to another, genetic factors can still play a role.

 Research has revealed that genetic alterations, particularly in genes known as TERC and TERT, may result in the development of PF.
 The NIH published that 15% of all cases of IPF are related to mutations in those genes.
-TERC and TERT are responsible for making components of telomerase, an enzyme that maintains structures at the ends of telomere chromosomes.
+TERC and TERT are responsible for making components of telomerase, an enzyme that maintains structures at the ends of chromosomes called telomers.
 Though the mutations have been identified, how they cause pulmonary fibrosis or lung damage remains unknown.

 How is pulmonary fibrosis inherited?